 The criteria for invitation in 2022/2023 are:

-- the standard for the Outdoor England Athletics Age Group Championships for their age group, U15+, in the current year OR;
+- the standard for the Outdoor England Athletics Age Group Championships for their age group, U15-U23, in the current year OR;

 - have met the standard for or been invited to the British Senior Outdoor Track and Field Championships in the current year OR;

-- have been selected to compete for Scotland (international) by Scottish Athletics or Scottish Schools Athletics Association in cross country or road running at the U15 to Senior level in the current year;
+- have been selected to compete for Scotland (international) by Scottish Athletics or Scottish Schools Athletics Association in cross country or road running at the U15 to Senior level, in the current year;

 - AND have entered as an AAAC athlete AND competed in an AAAC vest in all Scottish championships entered in the current year.